Here are some tips and tricks to keep everyone safe and happy while out on the trails.

-- Plan your trip – read about the best viewpoints, best campsites and have a good idea where you are going.
+- Plan your trip – read about the best viewpoints, best campsites and have a good idea of where you are going.
 No-one wants to be that person who is hopelessly lost, in need of rescuing and a space blanket.

-- Always take a head torch and batteries – for those days when sunset creeps up on you before you have reached your campsite (this happens more commonly than you think, and iPhone torches just don’t cut it)
+- Always take a head torch and batteries – for those days when sunset creeps up on you before you have reached your campsite (this happens more commonly than you think, and iPhone torches just don’t cut it).

 - Dress in layers – a chilly day can warm up quickly once you start hiking and the temperature can drop quickly once the sun is down.
 Good layering will ensure you are comfortable throughout the entire hike.
 Wear thermals and polar-fleece as they pull water away from the skin to keep you warm.
 Don’t forget a water/wind proof layer on top.
 Avoid cotton as it will stay wet against your skin for a long time.